cristianfalcone/ajo/readme.md

 npm install ajo
 ```

-## render a JSX element to a DOM element
+## render a JSX element into a DOM element

 ```jsx
 /** @jsx h */